sanjay-181006/OrderOps/README.md

 * Accept full expressions like `3+4*5` as input
 * Add support for parentheses
-* Improve floating-point precision handling
+* Improve floating point precision handling
 * Refactor into modular functions

 ---